danilop/yas3fs/README.md

     [ "all", "prefetch", "on" ]

-You can even change dinamically the S3 URL (i.e. the bucker and/or the path prefix) that are mounted:
+You can even change dinamically the S3 URL (i.e. the bucket and/or the path prefix) that are mounted:

     [ "all", "url", "s3://BUCKET/PATH" ]